earth-data-community/.github/profile/README.md

 This initiative aims to:

 - **Federate Earth System tools and catalogs**.
-- **Improve interoperability** between Virtual Researh Environments (VREs), platforms, and infrastructures.
+- **Improve interoperability** of research software across Virtual Research Environments (VREs), platforms and research infrastructures.
 - **Create a governance** for tool repositories, reviews, and merges.
 - **Develop european collaborations** to foster cross-domain work.